 We explored several other locations.
 Each time, both the destinations as well as the trip were beautiful.
 I can be picky saying the sunflowers were late and therefore to tiny still to make a good picture, but that is just an incentive to come back!

 I’ll let the photographs tell the story.
-We went to Spoleto (again a big climb!), to Spello (more gorgeous little alleys and a very special enoteca I must tell you about later), discovered Trevi, and last but not least “came home” to Norcia when once again heading into Monte Sibillini National Park.
+We went to Spoleto (again a big climb!), to Spello (even prettier little alleys and a very special enoteca I must tell you about later), discovered Trevi, and last but not least “came home” to Norcia when once again heading into Monte Sibillini National Park.
 But that part merits a report on its own.